imomou/ohsam/README.md

 # ohsam

 Welcome to OhSam'sApp, it has an AWS infrastructure (cloudformation) **store.template** contains secretsmanagers for 4 different logical secrets and an IAM managed policies for IAM role or user to use.
-Only secretsmanager were considered at the momemt, for consistency reasons also it works with other AWS resources (injecting into RDS for example), and key rotations
+Only secretsmanager were considered at the momemt, for consistency reasons also it works with other AWS resources e.g injecting into RDS, and key rotations

 ### Prerequisites